IsHacker003/sigspoof-checker/README.md

 ### Download

-APK will soon be available in [releases](https://github.com/IsHacker003/sigspoof-checker/releases).
+APK is available for download in [releases](https://github.com/IsHacker003/sigspoof-checker/releases).